Arkneee/personal-projects/README.md

    - Randomly sampled 8000 claims from the dataset to ensure diverse analysis.
    - Explained the method used to create the full dataset and assessed its appropriateness for the project.

-2. **Task 2A: Fraud Detection Model**
+2. **Fraud Detection Model**
    - Explored relationships using graphical techniques.
    - Fitted a Multiple Regression Model with "Fraud Detected" as the dependent variable.
    - Constructed dummy variables for categorical variables.
    - Interpreted coefficients and p-values, explaining the variable selection process.
    - Used the model to predict fraud in claims, evaluating the classification accuracy.

-3. **Task 2B: Investigation Decision Rule**
+3. **Investigation Decision Rule**
    - Developed a decision rule for investigating claims, aiming to minimize overall expected cost.
    - Considered Type I and Type II errors, incorporating investigation and fraud costs.
    - Analyzed the model's performance, including the sensitivity to changes in costs.

-4. **Task 2C: Cost Savings**
+4. **Cost Savings**
    - Compared the model-driven decision rule with a random investigation scenario.
    - Calculated probabilities of Type I and Type II errors and the total expected cost.
    - Explored potential cost savings achieved by implementing the model.

-5. **Task 2D: Continuous Improvement**
+5. **Continuous Improvement**
    - Proposed considerations for updating the decision rule based on experience and gained information.

 ### Conclusion
-This project demonstrates skills in data sampling, regression modeling, decision analysis, and continuous improvement in the context of insurance fraud detection.
+This project demonstrates skills in data sampling, regression modelling, decision analysis, and continuous improvement in the context of insurance fraud detection.
 The developed model and decision rule provide a strategic approach to investigating claims, minimizing costs, and improving overall efficiency.